 Evaluate your organization’s inventory and typical business volumes.
-Choose a 3PL that can handle your current operations and scale should your processes increase or decrease.
+Choose a logistics provider that can handle your current operations and scale should your processes increase or decrease.

 References and past performance

 See references from the 3PL’s current customers to get a real sense of what it’s like to work with them.
-Pay attention to their ratio of on time versus delayed deliveries, how they handle problems, and how they communicate with their clients.
-It is a good sign when 3PLs have long-standing relationships with their clients; it means they build positive, productive connections.
+Pay attention to their ratio of on-time versus delayed deliveries, how they handle problems, and how they communicate with their customers.
+It is a good sign when they have longstanding relationships with their customers; it means they build positive, productive connections that are mutually beneficial.

 Additional 3PL resources